minhhh/unity-bittools/readme.md

 # BitTools

-Lean Pool is a Utility for manipulating byte/bit streams in .NET
+BitTools is a Utility for manipulating byte/bit streams in .NET

 The original Asset from is [here](https://github.com/fholm/unityassets/tree/old)